Dharma Singh Khalsa, Kundalini Yoga Teacher, Author, Researcher.

 Since 1993, he has undertaken pioneering work in the area of lifestyle influence on Alzheimer’s disease, in his post as President and Medical Director of the Alzheimer's Research and Prevention Foundation in Tucson, Arizona.
 He testified about this before Congress in 2003 and thereafter received strong support for his proposals from the US Surgeon General, Richard H. Carmona, MD.

 Since then he has undertaken research into the benefits of regular practice of Kirtan Kriya and, at the University of Pennsylvania School of Medicine was responsible for a study into the cerebral blood flow of advanced meditators.

 Below you will find our selection of products by Dharma Singh Khalsa MD.
-Enjoy our low prices and FREE US Shipping.
+Retail customers will also enjoy our FREE US Shipping.